watzausername/watzausername.github.io/index.md

 - Cloud storage or syncing

 These third parties have their own privacy policies, and we encourage you to review them.

+  We use PostHog, a privacy-focused analytics service, to collect anonymous
+  usage data that helps us improve the app.
+This includes which screens you
+  visit, how often you use the app, and general usage patterns.
+We do not
+  collect any personally identifiable information, and all data is aggregated
+  and anonymized.
+No account creation is required, and we do not track your
+  location, contacts, or any other sensitive information.
+This data is used
+  solely to understand how users interact with the app so we can make it better.
 ---

 ## 5. Advertising